gasolin/saihubot/README.md

   * Could swap brain to support different backends
   * Provide plugin architecture that able to expand functions
   * Can extend bot functionality by import addons
-* Tiny size, easy to learn (the init version has just 80 lines that bundle with 3 plugins)
+* Tiny size, easy to learn (the init version has just 80 lines that bundle with three plugins)
 * Each message can be customized with any HTML elements
 * Reference chat UI style is included
-* Plugin callbacks are extremely flexible, you can control in-page elements, execute local command, fetch remote data, trigger remote actions...
+* Plugin callbacks are extremely flexible; You can control in-page elements, execute the local command, fetch remote data, trigger remote actions...

 ## How to use